It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 Sometimes Wilson’s disease can be ruled out once neurological symptoms occur and there is no visible Kayser-Fleischer ring.

-But this is not always the case for people with specific symptoms of the liver or without other symptoms.
+However, this is not always the case for people with specific symptoms of the liver or without other symptoms.

-A variety of tests are usually used to detect the damage caused by copper accumulations.
+Various tests are usually used to detect the damage caused by copper accumulations.

 - Check the abdomen.